josephsl/wintenApps/readme.md

 * In Windows 10, when an emoji group (including kaomoji and symbols group) is selected, NVDA will no longer move navigator object to certain emojis.
 * In Windows 11 clipboard history, browse mode will be turned off by default, designed to let NVDA announce clipboard history entry menu items.
 * In Insider Preview build 25115 and later (backported to Windows 11 beta build 22622), NVDA will announce suggested actions when compatible data such as phone numbers is copied to the clipboard.

-## Notepad

-This refers to Windows 11 Notepad version 11 or later.

-* NVDA will announce status items such as line and column information when report status bar command (NVDA+End in desktop layout, NvDA+Shift+End in laptop layout) is performed.
-This is now part of NVDA 2022.2.

 ## People